DallanQ/lotr_journeys_in_middle_earth/Manual.md

 First, each hero resets their skill deck by shuffling their discard pile into their deck.
 Then, the app instructs the heroes to "**Scout 2.**" A hero does this by revealing the top two cards of their skill deck.
 Then, the hero may prepare one of them by placing it below their hero card.
 If a card is prepared, the abilities on that card are available to be used.

-> image of a hero player card showing a the hero Elena
+> image of a hero player card showing the hero Elena

-> Player stats of Elena showing all the various strengths and weakness she posses
+> Player stats of Elena showing all the various strengths and weaknesses she possesses

-> card image showing the elven light Elena prepares which the user places below her hero player card with other ataacks that are already there
+> card image showing the elven light Elena prepares which the user places below her hero player card with other attacks that are already there

 *When Elena prepares Elven Light, she places it below her hero card.*